 And when our neighbor two houses down traded his ’55 DeSoto for a red ’62 Dart 440 four door hardtop, I got plenty of time to see it up close.
 Refreshingly different, actually.

 Most folks think the ’62 Dodge got the short end of the ugly stick, and I admit the Plymouth goes down a bit easier.
 But in recent times, I’ve become only increasingly fond of the Dodge, perhaps because of that early exposure.
+Appreciating the Dodge may be an acquired taste.
 Part of that may be that it’s just such an exceptional period piece, but as I’ve read more about Exners, I’ve come to appreciate more what he was trying to accomplish.
-Undoubtedly, the ’62s might have looked better on a longer wheelbase, but much of the styling details would likely have carried over, and the Dodge is a veritable palette of Exner-isms.
+Undoubtedly, the ’62s might have looked better on a longer wheelbase, but much of the styling details would likely have carried over; regardless, the Dodge is a veritable palette of Exnerisms.

-Let me perfectly clear: I’d take that white 1962 Polara convertible (sporting a non-Exner add-on light fixture on the front fender) over our featured 1964 Polara in a heartbeat.
+I’d take that white 1962 Polara 500 convertible (two photos up, sporting a non-Exner add-on side marker light the its front fender) over our featured 1964 Polara in a heartbeat.
 In fact, the longer I look at this car, the more I really want it.
 It’s anything but bland, which is what Chevrolet and Ford were dishing up that year by the boatload.

 To find the origins of all the details of the 1962 Dodge would require a more in-depth investigation of all of Exner’s projects at the time, so we’ll save that for a 1962 Dodge CC.
 But his 1961 Plymouth Asymmetrica is probably the richest source of its front end.
 The only surprising thing about the production ’62s was that none of the asymmetrical details made it to the end.
 Now that would have been something.